harshamalhotra/existingDS-gitlab/contents/components/table.md

 #### Additional actions

 - A table row can include additional actions in the far-right column.
+- Ensure that the column has a header with "Actions" as the visible text.
 - These actions should be visible at all times rather than showing on-hover.
 - If there are two or more actions in a table row, consider using a button group or a [“more menu” button](/components/button#ellipsis) with a dropdown list option.